Christopher Sutton-Mattocks: Cricket career

-The son of Terry Sutton-Mattocks, he was born at Hammersmith in July 1951.
-He was educated at Winchester College before going up to St Edmund Hall, Oxford.
 While studying at Oxford, he played first-class cricket for Oxford University 1972 and 1973, making six appearances.
 He scored 107 runs in his six matches, at an average of 8.91 and a high score of 37.
 Sutton-Mattocks also played List A cricket for Oxford in the 1973 Benson & Hedges Cup, making four appearances.
+With Oxford University, he played alongside cricketers such as later Sussex cricketer Mark Faber in June 1972 against Lancashire and in June 1973 alongside the Pakistan international and later Prime Minister of Pakistan Imran Khan.
+Following his university career, Sutton-Mattocks went on to play for the Surrey Second XI in the 1975 Second Eleven Championship.
+He also appeared for club sides, including representing the Marylebone Cricket Club (MCC) in 1974 when he was caught by his former university teammate Imran Khan.